Vauxhall Wyvern

-Wyvern LIX (1948–51)
+Wyvern LIX (1948–1951)

 The L-series Vauxhall Wyvern, along with the Velox, were Vauxhall's first new post-war models.
 Incorporating American influence, the Wyvern started production in September 1948 and finished in July 1951.
 Many of them were exported to help the British economy.
 The car was fitted with a 1442 cc four-cylinder engine, generating 35 bhp, with a top speed of 62 mi/h.
 The optional extras available were a radio, heater and foglight.
 The model is a forgotten classic, with very few surviving.
-Due to its American styling, the Wyvern now resembled a "miniaturized" Chevrolet Fleetline.
+Due to its American styling, the Wyvern resembled a "miniaturized" Chevrolet Fleetline.

 Australian vehicles carried the model code LBX.

-Wyvern EIX (1951–57)
+Wyvern EIX (1951–1957)

 In August 1951 a completely new Wyvern was launched, featuring a modern Ponton, three-box shape in a unitary construction body.
-In spite of the abandonment of the old RAC horsepower tax system which favoured long stroke engines, the old long stroke four cylinder 35 bhp engine from the L-series was retained and permitted a claimed top speed above 62 mi/h despite the car's increased size.
+In spite of the abandonment of the old RAC horsepower tax system which favoured long stroke engines, the old long stroke four-cylinder 35 bhp engine from the L-series was retained and permitted a claimed top speed above 62 mi/h despite the car's increased size.
 As before, a more powerful Vauxhall Velox was available with the new body.